PierreHunout/convert-to-webp-lite/readme.txt

 1. Log in to your WordPress admin panel
 2. Navigate to **Plugins → Add New**
-3. Search for "Convert to WebP Lite"
+3. Search for "Poetry Convert to WebP"
 4. Click **Install Now** and then **Activate**
-5. Go to **Settings → Convert to WebP Lite** to configure options
+5. Go to **Settings → Poetry Convert to WebP** to configure options
 6. Use the bulk conversion tool to convert existing images

 = Manual Installation =

 1. Download the plugin ZIP file
-2. Upload the `convert-to-webp-lite` folder to `/wp-content/plugins/`
+2. Upload the `poetry-convert-to-webp` folder to `/wp-content/plugins/`
 3. Activate the plugin through the **Plugins** menu in WordPress
-4. Go to **Settings → Convert to WebP Lite** to configure options
+4. Go to **Settings → Poetry Convert to WebP** to configure options

 = First Time Setup =